Application Process for School Counseling Program

 - Applications may be submitted any time after the start of the fall semester.
-The process of reviewing applications and scheduling interviews begins in January each year.
+The process of reviewing applications and scheduling interviews begins each January.

 - Personal interviews are scheduled after complete applications—including test scores, if required—are received by the College of Education’s Office of Graduate Studies.